Homelessness among different groups

 Interviews with homeless women conducted by Crisis showed that over 20 per cent became homeless to escape violence from someone they knew, with the majority of these (70 per cent) fleeing violence from a partner.

 Crisis research found that the majority of homeless women have negative experiences of approaching local authorities, with many being ‘turned away at the door' or deterred by front-line staff from making a homelessness application.
 Of those women who did make a homelessness application, less than one third were awarded priority need status.
 It is not surprising therefore that many women are reluctant to seek support and over a third of homeless women did not approach their local authority for help or could not remember doing so.

 Women rough sleepers

 Not only does this make it difficult to estimate the numbers of women rough sleepers, it also means that those women who are sleeping rough are less likely to be accessing the help and support they need.
-Whilst 60% of homeless women have slept rough, only 12% had engaged with street outreach teams.
+Whilst 60 per cent of homeless women have slept rough, only 12 per cent had engaged with street outreach teams.